 You can also identify issues with the help of your users.
 Start dealing with the most common issues reported by customer service.
-Because if users often complain about a problem, dealing with them as soon as possible can increase satisfaction.
+If users often complain about a problem, dealing with them as soon as possible can increase satisfaction.

 You can even help them through the process because you’ll be able to watch what they’re doing with the mouse in real-time (with a slight delay, of course).
 However, if you truly want to give a positive user experience that leads to increased conversions, you must utilize session replays to resolve those customer care tickets.